 03. STATE EMPLOYEES WORKERS' COMPENSATION PROGRAM

-03.02 SORM administers the State Employees Workers’ Compensation Program for university employees.
-SORM is responsible for processing and paying workers' compensation claims, providing risk management guidelines, legal and administrative services for state agencies.
+03.02 SORM administers the State Employees Workers’ Compensation program for university employees.
+SORM is responsible for processing and paying workers' compensation claims, providing risk management guidelines, and legal and administrative services for state agencies.

-03.03 A Texas State staff, faculty, or student worker, who sustains an injury or illness on or after July 18, 1975, is eligible for workers’ compensation benefits under the Texas Workers’ Compensation Act.
+03.03 Texas State staff, faculty, or student workers, who sustain an injury or illness on or after July 18, 1975, are eligible for workers’ compensation benefits under the Texas Workers’ Compensation Act.

 04. RESPONSIBILITIES AND DUTIES

-The claims procedure checklist (Attachment I) contains an abbreviated list of the responsibilities outlined in this section.
+The Claims Procedure Checklist contains an abbreviated list of the responsibilities outlined in this section.

 a.
-Texas State’s responsibility to the injured employee: Texas State must notify employees of workers’ compensation coverage and the requirements to obtain benefits by including notification in the New Employee Benefit Package, presenting the information in the New Employee Orientation, and posting notices throughout the campus.
+Texas State’s responsibility to the injured employee: Texas State must notify employees of workers’ compensation coverage and the requirements to obtain benefits by including notification in the New Hire Packet, presenting the information in the New Employee Orientation, and posting notices throughout the campus.

 b.
 Texas State's responsibilities to SORM: